prakash-naikwadi/github-finder-react-app/README.md

 ## ⭐ GitHub Profile Finder React App ⭐

-This is a GitHub Profile Finder React App build using **HTML5, Bootstrap and React**.
+This is a GitHub Profile Finder React App build using **HTML5, Tailwind CSS and React**.

 <br>